snowyu/amforth/doc/source/TG/recipes/Interrupt-ISR.rst

 Interrupt Service Routines
 ..........................

+An interrupt can occure any time.
+Interrupts are handled with standard forth words.
+They must not have any stack effect.

-The interrupt forth word is simply a  colon word.
-It is executed within the context of the current user area and stack frame.
-It must not have any stack effect outside the word.
+The interrupt forth word is executed within the context of the current user area and stack frame.
 Using ``throw`` is not recommended since it will affect the user area of the interrupted task.

 .. code-block:: forth